10. Dustin Hoffman

-Ask anyone on this best male actor list who are the best male actors of all time, and most would place Marlon Brando near the top.
+Ask anyone on this best male actor list who are the best male actors of all time, and most will start with Marlon Brando.
 Would there be a Pacino, De Niro, or Hoffman if there were no Brando?
 Hard to say.

 We’re not taking anything away from the other popular male actors, but no single name has been credited for starting acting careers than his.
-From his earlier performance in A Streetcar Named Desire, to his perfectly acted role as The Godfather, Marlon Brando is viewed by many to be the best.
+From his earlier performance in A Streetcar Named Desire, to his perfectly acted role as The Godfather, Mr. Method Actor is viewed by many to be the greatest.